MaxCherya/teslovel/README.md

 * [**Pillow**](https://pypi.org/project/Pillow/) — Imaging library used for generating and manipulating image files (required by `qrcode` for PNG output)
 * [**cloudinary**](https://pypi.org/project/cloudinary/) — A cloud-based image and video management solution.
 Used in combination with [`django-cloudinary-storage`](https://github.com/klis87/django-cloudinary-storage) to enable direct uploads and delivery of optimized images through Cloudinary CDN.
 All image fields in the `Bike` model are now managed via Cloudinary.
 * [**dj-database-url**](https://pypi.org/project/dj-database-url/) — Utility to parse database URLs (e.g. Heroku `DATABASE_URL`) into Django-compatible `DATABASES` settings.
 Simplifies production deployments and keeps environment-based configs clean.
+* [**mysqlclient**](https://pypi.org/project/mysqlclient/) — A fast and reliable MySQL database adapter for Python.
+Used by Django to connect to MySQL databases in production environments like AWS RDS or PlanetScale.

 ### Dev & Build Tools